 (iii) It helps small businesses run their machinery like Mishrilal's sugarcane crushing machine.

 Q45.
 Is it important to increase the area under irrigation?
 Why?

 Yes, it is important to increase the area under irrigation because water is very essential for agriculture.
 In India, the rainfall is unevenly distributed in the country and if rainfall is less, then production will be low, and they will be only able to grow one crop in a season.

 Q46.
 In your region, talk to two labourers Choose either farm labourers or labourers working at construction sites.
 What wages do they get?
 Are they paid in cash or kind?
 Do they get work regularly?
 Are they in debt?

 (i) In our region, there are two labourers namely Ram Khilawan and Basanti, who are husband and wife working as casual constructing labourers.
 Due to drought, they had to leave their village in search of employment.
 They get approximately 50 to 60 rupees per day which they are paid in cash.

 (ii) They do not get work regularly because there are a large number of workers seeking employment, due to which they agree to work for low wages.
 Because of irregular work and low wages they are unable to fulfill their needs and are in debt.

-Q.47.
-"Dala is a landless farm laborer who works on daily wages in Palampur.
-The minimum wages for a farm laborer set by the government is 115 per day, but Dala gets only 80.
-There is heavy competition for work among the farm laborers in Palampur so people agree to work for lower wages."
-Here Dala is being exploited by the large farmer due to competition among the laborers.
+Q47.
+"Dala is a landless farm labourer who works on daily wages in Palampur.
+The minimum wage for a farm labourer set by the government is 115 per day, but Dala gets only 80.
+There is heavy competition for work among the farm labourers in Palampur so people agree to work for lower wages."
+Here Dala is being exploited by the large farmer due to competition among the labourers.
 What principle is the large farmer violating?
 How can this malpractice be corrected

-In this case the principle of minimum wage to be paid to the laborer is being violated by the big farmers.
-This malpractice can only be controlled by the local authorities who can check the exploitation of landless laborers like Dala in the hands of large farmers.
+In this case, the principle of the minimum wage to be paid to the labourer is being violated by the big farmers.
+This malpractice can only be controlled by the local authorities who can check the exploitation of landless labourers like Dala in the hands of large farmers.